sandialabs/OWENS.jl/docs/src/reference/reference.md

 service boundary.
 These helpers collect project-level input files, WindIO files, run manifests, file-provenance checks, and output-channel health into a stable dictionary schema that the GUI, CLI, or documentation examples can share.
+`create_studio_project_template(target; template="rm2")` creates the first
+file-backed GUI template: an RM2 WindIO project with copied inputs, a generated Julia run script, a run manifest, and a Studio project manifest.

 The public helpers are: